-Have you worked with people who speak different languages?
-Do you enjoy traveling to foreign countries?
-Have you excelled in foreign language courses in the past?
-Then pursuing a Bachelor of Arts degree in a foreign language at the University of North Texas might be for you.
+Do you want to enhance your opportunities for employment in the states and abroad?
+Are you interested in expanding your personal horizons?
+Do you want to better position yourself for success?
+Then pursuing a Bachelor of Arts degree in a world language at the University of North Texas might be for you.

-Majoring in a foreign language can prepare you to become a translator or interpreter in a:
+Majoring in a world language can prepare you for a variety of career fields including:

-The foreign language faculty members include native speakers, participants in national organizations and award-winning professors.
+Our faculty members include native speakers, participants in national organizations and award winning professors.

-We work closely with our Global Learning and Experience office to provide study abroad and co-op opportunities.
-This allows you to immerse yourself in the language and experience the culture first hand.
+We work closely with the Study Abroad office to provide multiple opportunities for international work and study.
+These opportunities allow you to immerse yourself in the language and experience the culture first hand.
 They include studying:

-More information on these programs is available at international.unt.edu.
+More information on these programs is available at the study abroad website.

-Scholarships are available to help you pay for your education.
+Scholarships are available to help you pursue your education.
 These scholarships are awarded based on academic performance.
 Information about these scholarships is available by contacting the department.

-You must become proficient in speaking, reading and writing the language you choose.
+You will become proficient in speaking, reading and writing the language you choose.
 You may spread your beginning and intermediate requirements over four semesters or accelerate your schedule.
-The beginning courses in all languages require you to practice the language in the Foreign Language Learning Center for one hour each week.
-The center features tapes of native speakers, computers for doing practice exercises and a satellite television system for viewing programs from around the world.

-Our Career Center and professional academic advisors are among the many valuable resources that are available to you at UNT.
+The Career Center, Learning Center and professional academic advisors are among the many valuable resources that are available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
+The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.

 We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.